Computational Thinking in Education explores the relevance of computational thinking in primary and secondary education.

 9 Preparing the Next Generation of Teachers: Revamping Teacher Education for the 21st Century

 Anne Leftwich, Aman Yadav, and Chrystalla Mouza

 10 Integrating Computing through Task-Specific Programming for Disciplinary Relevance: Considerations and Examples

 11 Computational Thinking as District Strategy: Moving the CS vs CT Debate from the Ivory Tower to the Schoolhouse

 Rafi Santo, June Ahn, and Leigh Ann DeLyser

-Aman Yadav is Professor of Educational Psychology and Educational Technology in the College of Education at Michigan State University, USA.
+Aman Yadav is a Professor of Educational Psychology and Educational Technology in the College of Education at Michigan State University, USA.

-Ulf Dalvad Berthelsen is Associate Professor in the School of Communication and Culture at Aarhus University, Denmark.
+Ulf Dalvad Berthelsen is an Associate Professor in the School of Communication and Culture at Aarhus University, Denmark.